stefan0718/AndroidDevelopment/LBRSAndroidApp/README.md

-# AndroidDevelopment
+# LBRSAndroidApp
-Android apps development
+LBRS Android App

 This app called BNEnjoy is a location-based recommendation service application that provides information to users;